This post is all about the Starbucks Pink Drink and how you can make it at home.

 Then fill your cup 3/4 with the white cran-strawberry juice and 1/4 with coconut milk.
 Stir and enjoy!!

-To get that much-desired ombre effect, you may even try pouring the coconut milk first (most dense) and then pouring the juice on top.
+To get that much-desired ombre effect, you may even try pouring the coconut milk first (the densest) and then pouring the juice on top.
 You’ll want to eventually stir it to drink, but it does make for a cool pretty effect.

 HOW MUCH IS THE PINK DRINK AT STARBUCKS?